UCL-MIRSG/xnat-aws/README.md

 This will run several Ansible commands to install and configure XNAT.

-See [`xnat-aws/configure/README.md`](configure/README.md#logging-in-to-the-web-server) for notes on logging into the web server.
+See [`Logging into the web server`](configure/README.md#logging-in-to-the-web-server) for notes on how to log into XNAT once it has been deployed.